Shear and Moment Diagrams – An Ultimate Guide

 - 7.0 Another Example

-- Build your own shear force and bending moment calculator
+- Build your own shear force and bending moment solver

 - Beam & Frame Analysis using the Direct Stiffness Method in Python

 Let’s start with a basic question; what is a bending moment?
 To answer this we need to consider what’s happening internally in a structure under load.
 Consider a simply supported beam subject to a uniformly distorted load.

 The beam will deflect under the load.
 In order for the beam to deflect as shown, the fibres in the top of the beam must contract or get shorter.
 The fibres in the bottom of the beam must get longer.